ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/SnowPro Exam Preparation.md

   - The cloud platform provider
   - The type of proxy service
   - The identifier and access credentials for a cloud platform role that has sufficient privileges to use the proxy service.
-- Store procedure is defined at a schema level
+- Stored procedure is defined at a schema level
 - If periodic rekeying is enabled, then when the retired encryption key for a table is older than one year, Snowflake automatically creates a new encryption key and re-encrypts all data previously protected by the retired key using the new key.
 - External tables and internal named stages are never cloned.
 - min_cluster_count = max_cluster_count configuration would put a muti-cluster warehouse in maximized mode.